Webhook Integration for Developers

 Admin Event Example

-For admin events (realm configuration changes, user management, etc.), the payload includes operation and resource information:
+Admin events (realm configuration changes, user management, etc.) include resource information:

 {